Pre-Health (Pre-Dental, Medical, Nursing, Pharmacy, Physical therapy, Physician Assistant and Other Health-Related Professions)

-The Pre-Health Advising provides academic and career advising for students from all majors who are interested in applying to human health-related programs (medical, physician assistant, nursing, dental, pharmacy, physical therapy, and others).
+The Pre-Health Advising team provides academic and career advising for students from all majors who are interested in applying to human health-related programs (medical, physician assistant, nursing, dental, pharmacy, physical therapy, and others).
 Pre-Health Advising guides students in building an academic and extracurricular plan in preparation for professional school and building the most competitive pre-health applicant possible.
 Advising begins even before classes start in the freshman year and continues through all undergrad years, and even after graduation.
 Pre-Health Advising provides support through advising, coordinating clinical and research opportunities, and providing numerous workshops and events that enhance:

 - portfolio development (volunteer, clinical and research experiences, and resume building)